The letter contains important information regarding migrated registrations on the PPSR.

 - Consignment of goods, e.g trading stock

 - Secured loan (such as loans for motor vehicles, livestock, ships)

 The transitional registers are now closed.
 However, you may contact them for historical records.

 The PPSA now provides a single national set of rules governing the creation and registration of security interests in all types of personal property.
 However because each pre-existing transitional register contained different sets of information (in accordance with the legislation that established the register), many registrations migrated with missing or incomplete fields that are now required by the PPSA.
 It is important to note that not all these defects will invalidate a registration but some may.

 The PPSA provided a grace period of 60 months to allow time to rectify registrations that were migrated without an end date.
-This period is coming to an end on 31 January 2017 for registrations that were migrated without an end date.
+This period finished on 31 January 2017 for registrations that were migrated without an end date.

 For further details see: End of the final transitional period